michaelowens/reddit-api/README.md

 See [the Reddit API documentation](http://www.reddit.com/dev/api) for details on what to do.

-Please note, this is not finished.
-I will be developing it as I go.
+Please note, this is not finished. ~~I will be developing it as I go~~ _He didn't_.
 I am working on my own projects to leverage the reddit API, so I started the effort.
 Pull requests are very welcome!

 # Example

-Please don't mind the coffeescript example for the time being.
-Again, this is a work in prorgess. :)
+Please don't mind the coffeescript example for the time being. ~~Again, this is a work in prorgess. :)~~ This is a work not in progress.

 You would launch this like:
 `user=foo password=bar coffee test.coffee`